Volunteering for HVAE

 2. A meeting is set up between the volunteer and volunteer coordinator to complete the following tasks:

-a. conduct interview
+a. volunteer interview

-b. review position description
+b. review of position description

 c. discuss expectations/responsibilities for both HVAE and volunteer

-e. volunteer signs the following forms
+e. volunteer signs the following forms:

-1. Volunteer Assignment Agreement
+i.
+Volunteer Confidentiality Agreement

-3. Volunteer Conduct Agreement
+ii.
+Volunteer Conduct Agreement

 3. Volunteer reviews Volunteer handbook before first class